Monday, August 23, 2010

 Frank's original tunes were quick and melodic, and just a small step ahead of what we had been hearing in clubs.
 Inevitably, the boroughs collided.
 Al from Brooklyn, with me and Frank, and now Carl, formed Pep In The Cat, based mostly around Carl's Todd Rundgren-inspired originals, some of Frank's better Bandits leftovers, and some choice covers.
 We were good, but we needed a lead guitarist, and found one in an East New Yorker named Mike.
 This guy had the chops.

 This was serious stuff.
 Two rehearsals a week, a budget for recording, regular gigs, t-shirts and a mailing list.
 Even Marco got into the act, by engineering our first demos at Eras Studios where he had just finished working with Joan Jett and Al Dimeola.
-Pep In The Cat was, in the words of Lou Canova, "starting to make a little noise."
+Pep In The Cat was "starting to make a little noise."
 Gigs were plenty, and the fan base was growing.
 This "noise" lasted for about 3 years before the proverbial band shit hit the fan.